kacheryhub/kacheryhub/doc/feeds.md

 Each feed is a collection of *subfeeds*, which organize the messages appended to the feed.
 (Messages are always associated with a specific subfeed, rather than the feed as a whole, even if the feed has only one subfeed.)
-Each subfeed has its own ID [**DOES THIS ALSO OPERATE AS A SEPARATE KEYPAIR?**].
+Each subfeed has its own name (a key used to refer to the subfeed within the feed).
-On local storage, each subfeed gets its own directory beneath the feed directory.
-The contents of the feed are stored in a filesystem record called `messages` in a JSON format.

-**SHOULD WE EXPAND THIS?**
+On local storage, feeds, subfeeds, and messages are all stored in a SQL database.

 ## Feed Security